For those aspiring to leadership in God's Kingdom, greatness comes from humbly serving others, not arrogantly ruling over them like gentile rulers.

 We may not be literal shepherds like King David, but we can still have a heart like God's and develop those qualities of leadership that God can use.

-Boys are getting a bad rap in America these days.
-Richard Ritenbaugh shows from the Bible that the Old Testament prophets predicted just such a trend at the end time.
+Boys and men are getting a bad rap in America these days.
+The Old Testament prophets predicted just such a trend in the last days of a nation.

 Christ's followers should be caring shepherds, invested in the success of the flock they serve, cheering them on and rallying them to perform at their best.